onap/policy-parent/docs/development/devtools/policy-gui-acm-smoke.rst

 3.2 Edit Common Properties
 ==========================
 At this stage we can edit the common properties.
-These properties will be common to all instances of the control loop definitions we uploaded with the tosca service template.
+These properties will be common to all instances of the automation composition definitions we uploaded with the tosca service template.
 Once an instance is created, we will not be able to alter these common properties again.
 We can simply click on "Edit Common Properties" in the dropdown menu and we will be taken to the modal shown below.

 .. image:: images/gui/CommonPropertiesModal.png